Raphael (Teenage Mutant Ninja Turtles): Reception

 In 2008, Raphael shared the fifth place with Leonardo on TechCrunch's list of Top 10 Video Game Ninja Characters.
 As mentioned above, he came in 23rd on IGN's list of Top 100 comic book heroes.

+Omar Miller the voice actor for Raphael in Rise of the Teenage Mutant Ninja Turtles said, in an interview with ComicsBeat, that he had positive reception from fans toward the series and Raphael's developing role as a leader who makes mistakes and learn as he goes to get his skills together.